DevExpress/testcafe-browser-provider-browserstack/README.md

 To set the display resolution, use the `BROWSERSTACK_DISPLAY_RESOLUTION` environment variable.
 Valid resolutions can be found [here](https://github.com/browserstack/api#resolution).

+Remember that this only sets the display resolution and does not resize the browser window.
+You'll still need to use TestCafe's [window resizing API](https://devexpress.github.io/testcafe/documentation/test-api/actions/resize-window.html) to do so.

 ## Author
 Developer Express Inc. (https://devexpress.com)